citra-emu/citra-web/site/content/entry/citra-progress-report-2020-q2.md

 ### Exheader replacement ([#4813](https://github.com/citra-emu/citra/pull/4813)), Fix IPS Patching ([#4817](https://github.com/citra-emu/citra/pull/4817)), and BPS Patching ([#5036](https://github.com/citra-emu/citra/pull/5036)) by [leoetlino](https://github.com/leoetlino)

-[leoetlino](https://github.com/leoetlino), a well respected member of both the emulation and the modding community, was working on a great new mod when he decided to add the missing modding features to Citra.
+[leoetlino](https://github.com/leoetlino), a well-respected member of both the emulation and the modding community, was working on a great new mod when he decided to add the missing modding features to Citra.

 Firstly, he added support for ExHeader replacement, which allowed modders to use more memory and add more code.
 He then moved on to fix our implementation of IPS patches (originally written by [zaksabeast](https://github.com/zaksabeast)).
 Not stopping on his mission, he then added support for another type of patches: `BPS`.
 The `BPS` format allows distributing patches that are smaller and that do not contain copyrighted content if data is relocated.